cierelabs/json-complete/README.md

   - JSON
   - Promise
   - etc.
-* ‡ - JSON will do root-level encoding only for the types it supports elsewhere.
+* *5* - JSON will do root-level encoding only for the types it supports elsewhere.
-* ★ - Blob and File types are only supported natively in Browsers.
-The asynchronous form of `encode` is required if the value contains a Blob or File type.

 ### Terms